 Considering our process we have dealt with being active and producing knowledge in two ways.
-One that is the before mentioned way of getting data and using these methods to get an understanding of the dynamics within a street.
-Another path that we have explored isn’t so much of a methodical nature but more of an active and empowering one.
+One that is the before mentioned way of getting data and using these methods to get an understanding of the dynamics within a streetThe other path that we have explored isn’t so much of a methodical nature but more of an active and empowering one.
 This means that we have prototyped different possibilities of being active within a public space and what their impacts have been.
 We have used these insights to create a “manual” of how to be active within a street.
 The goal of this manual is to empower residents to use this space in a way that doesn’t make them dependent on municipal institutions.
 This allows citizens to have an active part in shaping a street not only with their opinion and their vote but also through actions and small interventions.
 Within this framework we also have designed a way of gathering this information and collecting them into a compilation of different conversions that one can discuss in a “Dingpolitisch” manner.
 Whilst composing this manual and also testing it out with different people we have conducted insights of how to frame a project that people are willing to participate in and have fun whilst doing it.
 This included playful components, a sense of community and helpfulness of other people, but also the logistical challenges such an action poses that have to be as low as possible.
 We have realised that a lot of opinions and ideas have changed once an actual prototype or implementation has been proposed.
 This quick way of assessing the quality of an idea had two side effects and can be very beneficial for the outcome and vision.
 On one hand it proved whether or not an idea can be realistically implemented or has the potential to really strive.
 This led some ideas to quickly die and they did not come up again in the discussion with the residents.
 On the other hand once an idea has been sketched and situated and would be very doable, we saw how excited the people started to talk about it all of a sudden and it really sparked a motivation that is necessary for our concept to even work.
 Manifesting this into a physical methodology with our bike trailer, we tried to enhance this notion even more as it allows for even quicker testing out and a sort of vessel in whose framework this can happen.
 By also connecting the manual to an object that participants can recognise it also allows them to gain trust in the actions that are being implemented with it.
 Furthermore the ability to rent the trailer through the GZ allows motivated participants to also be more independent from us and with having the manual open source, even being completely independent from any institution.